UiPath/ProcessMining-pm-utils/README.md

 ```

 #### string_agg ([source](macros/multiple_databases/string_agg.sql))
 This macro aggregates string fields separated by the given delimiter.
 If no delimiter is specified, strings are separated by a comma followed by a space.
 This macro can only be used as an aggregate function.
+For SQL Server, the maximum supported length is 2000.

 Usage:
 `{{ pm_utils.string_agg('[expression]', '[delimiter]') }}`